HUHARED/LiberRPA/vscodeExtensions/liberrpa-snippets-tree/README.md

 # LiberRPA Snippets Tree

+(If you can't see the images in the document, have a look on [GitHub](https://github.com/HUHARED/LiberRPA/blob/main/vscodeExtensions/liberrpa-snippets-tree/README.md).)

 This extension is a part of LiberRPA to displays built-in and user-defined [code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

 With it, you don't need to memorize the entire [LiberRPA API](https://github.com/HUHARED/LiberRPA/tree/main/condaLibrary#api).